theforeman/theforeman.org/plugins/foreman_discovery/2.0/index.md

 [repository](https://github.com/theforeman/foreman-discovery-image) and find
 the README for further instructions.

+## 2.4 Upgrade

+To upgrade Foreman Discovery follow the standard procedure of upgrading all the Foreman packages.

+New component Proxy Discovery plugin was introduced for Discovery 2.0 therefore there are multiple ways how to re-configure existing installation.

+### 2.4.1 Upgrade without Proxy Discovery plugin (recommended)

+Proceed with the next step (Reboot discovered hosts) and in the next section (Configuration) make sure the kernel line in the PXELinux default template has `proxy.type` set to `foreman` and `proxy.url` points to a *Foreman* instance.

+    APPEND ... proxy.url=https://YOUR_FOREMAN proxy.type=foreman

+### 2.4.2 Upgrade with Proxy Discovery plugin

+This method is *not recommended* for Discovery 2.0 because due to limitation of Foreman Proxy 1.7 it is not possible to configure this via HTTPS protocol.
+There is a possible workaround: it is possible to run a separate http only proxy with only discovery plugin enabled dedicated to discovery communication.

+Follow Manual installation > Foreman Proxy Discovery plugin from above and proceed with the next upgrade step (Reboot discovered hosts).

+### 2.4.3 Reboot discovered hosts

+After the upgrade, if there were any existing discovered hosts, it is required to reboot and delete them.
+To do this, click on Reboot and Delete buttons for each one of them.

 # 3. Configuration

 The following chapter covers configuration of all the components installed.